VirtuallyCreative/virtuallycreative-core/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are an Agency Based in Toronto and Focusing on Digital, Identity, and Print Design.
+      We are an Agency Based in Toronto.
+Focusing on Digital, Identity, and Print Design.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to